emmajanedrews/base-template/_posts/2017-06-14-exploring-the-beautiful-waterways-of-the-emerald-coast.md

 We live this lifestyle and if you ever want to explore waterfront real estate opportunities by boat, we would be honored to give you a private tour.
 Looking at real estate and our area by water gives you a much different perspective than by land.

-If you have any questions or you think you might like to take a ride to look at some waterfront properties, don’t hesitate to give me call.
+If you have any questions or you think you might like to take a ride to look at some waterfront properties, don’t hesitate to give me a call.
 You don’t have to twist my arm to get me out of the office.